al-moreno/MySQL/01. Course Introduction & Environment Setup/1. Instructor/Script.md

 Let's now move on to the installation of the software required for this course.
 We have provided a walkthrough for both Windows and Mac users, so please follow the one that suits your device.
 After the installation, we need to ensure that we have MySQL Server, MySQL Workbench, and MySQL Shell to start working on our projects.

 To provide a quick explanation of why we need these components: the language we will be coding in is Sequel, an acronym for Structured Query Language.
 We will use Sequel to manipulate tables with our database server.
 MySQL Workbench is the user interface that we will utilize to code, and the shell is a command-line interface that we can use to interact with MySQL Server.
-These four components are distinct, so let's review them quickly: Sequel is the language, MySQL Workbench is the user interface, and MySQL Shell is a command-line interface that we can use instead of the Workbench to interact with the server.
+These four components are distinct, so let's quickly recap: Sequel is the language, MySQL Workbench is the user interface, and MySQL Shell is a command-line interface that we can use instead of the Workbench to interact with the server.

 Having completed that quick breakdown, let's move on to the installations.